thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

 ---
-title: 'Understanding Generative Models in AI: From Basics to Advanced Techniques'
+title: 'Generative Models in AI, GANs, VAEs, INNs'
 date: 2025-02-05
 permalink: /posts/2025/gen-models/
 ---

-Understanding Generative Models in AI: From Basics to Advanced Techniques
+Generative Models in AI, GANs, VAEs, INNs
 ======
 The main goal of generative model is the 'generate' some new data, unlike in classification where we have a fixed set of classes we want to predict.
 It's basically producing rather than predicting.
 There are four main types of generative models: VAEs, GANs, Normalizing Flows, Invertible Neural Networks and Diffusion Models (for next time), and they all try and learn a model which captures the underlying structure of the data.

 Fitting a Normal Distribution to Data
 ======
-Before diving into fancy generative models, let's build some intuition by considering a simple example, fitting a normal distribution to data.
+Before diving into fancy generative models, let's build some intuition by considering a simple example, fitting a normal distribution (bell curve) to some data.
 Let's say we have a dataset of heights of people in a population.
 We can model this as a normal distribution, which is defined by two parameters: the mean $\mu$ and the variance $\sigma^2$, and is given by:

 $$
 p(x; \mu, \sigma^2) = \frac{1}{\sigma \sqrt{2\pi}} e^{-\frac{(x - \mu)^2}{2\sigma^2}}